Silvanus Bevan: Career

-Personal life
+Family

 On 9 November 1715 he married Elizabeth, the daughter of Daniel Quare, the royal clockmaker, at a Friends' meeting-house in the City.
 His wedding was attended by Sarah, Duchess of Marlborough, Lord Finch, Lady Cartwright, William Penn, the Venetian ambassador and his wife.
 Elizabeth died soon after their marriage in giving birth to a son, who lived but a few hours.
 Silvanus subsequently married Martha Heathcote, the daughter of Gilbert Heathcote (1664-1719), a Quaker physician to King William III of England.
 They had no children.

+His brother Timothy and his wife Elizabeth Barclay (1714–1745) had two sons, Joseph Gurney Bevan and Silvanus Bevan (1743-1830).

 Death

 He died in Hackney on 5 June 1765, and was buried at the Bunhill Fields burial-ground.